 Negotiation Details – No negotiations encouraged

-I applied online and the process took 3 months - interviewed at United Technologies in February 2011.
+I applied online and the process took 3 months - interviewed at United Technologies in January 2011.

 Interview Details – I submitted an online application and was soon contacted via email and told that I would have 2 days to prepare a 5-slide presentation in which I would need to "creatively introduce" myself and then identify an operations-related challenge facing UTC, explain the implications of the issue, and create a list of short-term and long-term recommendations to address the issue.

 After I submitted the presentation, I was contacted for a phone interview with their program manager.
 The phone interview was straight-forward and we discussed my work/school experience, my career goals, a general overview of the program, etc. Next, I had to complete an online assessment which included a values assessment and then a work-related personality test.